Bil4Ben/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-This is a practice on Expansions
+This is a practice on Expansions \n
 Shell Arithmetic,
 Variables,
 Shell initialization files,